TykTechnologies/tyk-charts/components/tyk-dashboard/README.md

 [Overview of Tyk Dashboard](https://tyk.io/docs/tyk-dashboard/)

 ## Introduction
-This chart defines a standalone open source Tyk Dashboard component on a [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://helm.sh/) package manager.
+This chart defines a standalone Tyk Dashboard component on a [Kubernetes](https://kubernetes.io/) cluster using the [Helm](https://helm.sh/) package manager.

 For typical usage, we recommend using following umbrella charts:
 * For Tyk Open Source, please use [tyk-oss](https://github.com/TykTechnologies/tyk-charts/tree/main/tyk-oss)